ibexa/documentation-user/docs/persona_paths/explorer.md

 ---
-description: Browse a list of topics that bring you closer to understanding Ibexa DXP.
+description: Browse a list of topics that bring you closer to understanding Cohesivo CMS.
 ---

 # Time to explore